gsistelos/aipom/README.md

 You can also search by id like this: `GET http://localhost:8080/api/users/<id>`

-### POST method examples:
+### POST:

 Creates a new user: `POST http://localhost:8080/api/users`

-The data for the new user is the request body, that should look like this:
+The request body contains information about the new user, it should look like this:
 ```json
 {
   "username": "gsistelos",